Team-OptiFine/Discord-Information/README.md

 # Discord-Information
-The OptiFine discord's FAQ, Rules and banner images.
+The OptiFine discord's FAQ, Rules, and banner images.